gavinmatt/main/src/content/blog/2024-food-highlights.md

 <b>Gluten Free “Pizza”</b>

 With gluten free friends and family, I’ve had to spend a lot of time finding good gluten free alternatives to foods like bread and pizza dough.
-We’ve become big fans of Caputo’s FioreGlut, a deglutenized flour that makes for truly close to normal baked goods.
+We’ve become big fans of <a href="https://caputoflour.com/products/caputo-gluten-free-flour">Caputo’s FioreGlut</a>, a deglutenized flour that makes for truly close to normal baked goods.
 The resulting pizzas are close enough to regular Neapolitan equivalents to feel right while having so little gluten as to not trigger a celiac.

 <img src="https://res.cloudinary.com/draaqu0o9/image/upload/w_1000/f_auto/q_auto:best/v1/2024%20Food/IMG_1801_mufkin.heic" alt="Surprisingly airy gluten free dough">